ship-of-neurons/ship-of-neurons.github.io/_pages/about.md

 Teaching
 ---
-I served as a TA for the "Machine Learning and Artificial Intelligence" Laboratory Course at Shenzhen University of Advanced Technology (深圳理工大学) in Spring 2023, where I designed all the lab manuals, created all example code, and handled student Q&A.
+I served as a TA for the "Machine Learning and Artificial Intelligence" Laboratory Course in Spring 2023, where I designed all the lab manuals, created all example code, and handled student Q&A.